| | |

 Sustainable Practices for Water

-Water is the most precious commodity which has a huge demand in commercial, industrial, and domestic use.
-With the population explosion, it is increasingly becoming difficult to satisfy the demands especially due to wastage and pollution.
-Each region in India has developed its own systems and methods for water conservation and usage as well as rainwater harvesting methods.
+Water is the most precious commodity with a huge demand for commercial, industrial, and domestic use.
+With the population explosion, it is increasingly becoming difficult to satisfy the demands, especially due to wastage and pollution.
+Each region in India has developed its systems and methods for water conservation and usage and rainwater harvesting methods.

 Part 4: India’s sustainable water practices is now online – don’t miss all these great tips for a more sustainable approach to water consumption